matheusmpenamagu/GestorDonJuarez/replit.md

 ## System Architecture
 The system employs a client-server architecture with a React 18+ TypeScript frontend and a Node.js Express.js TypeScript backend.

+### Database Architecture (Updated 2025-08-14)
+- **Dual Environment Setup**: Separate PostgreSQL databases for development and production
+- **Development Database**: Used in NODE_ENV=development for local testing and development
+- **Production Database**: Replica of development data used in NODE_ENV=production
+- **Automatic Environment Detection**: System automatically selects appropriate database based on NODE_ENV
+- **Data Synchronization**:
+  - `copy-database.js`: Complete database replication (328 products copied successfully)
+  - `database-manager.js`: Environment management and incremental sync
+  - Console logging shows which database is being used on startup

 ### Frontend Architecture
 - **Framework**: React 18+ with TypeScript
 - **UI Library**: Radix UI components with shadcn/ui styling system